You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • If you vomit (throw up) after taking your medication, talk to your health care team about what to do.

-• If you take too much of your medication by accident, or if you think a child or a pet may have swallowed your medication, you must call the Ontario Poison Control Center right away at: 1-800-268-9017.
+Warning: If you take too much of this medication by accident, or if you think a child or a pet may have swallowed your medication, you must call the Ontario Poison Control Center right away at: 1-800-268-9017.

-What to DO while on this medication:
+DO this while on treatment

 • DO check with your health care team before getting any vaccinations, surgery, dental work or other medical procedures.